You never have a second chance for a first impression!

 - Encourage inbound links.
 An inbound link is when an external website links back to yours.
 The quality of inbound links are a metric used by Google for determining the popularity of a webpage, so this is a good activity to encourage.
-You can help to encourage them by updating your blog regularly, writing guest blogs for other websites, create infographics and publish them on your website, and linking to other websites (often, you get what you give) which brings me onto my next point.
+You can help to encourage them by updating your blog regularly, writing guest blogs for other websites.
+You can also create infographics and publish them on your website, and link to other websites (often, you get what you give) which brings me onto my next point.

 - Use outbound links.
 These are the links that direct people from within your website to another website on the internet.
-As stated above, they are a great way to encourage inbound links but not only that, search engine algorithms are set up to learn who you link to, and how.
-Ultimately, this helps to build trust in your website and to establish its credibility, meaning that a search engine will be confident to show your website as a search result.
-Just make sure you don’t cram your content full of links, only link where it is relevant, and only to high-quality sources.
+They are a great way to encourage inbound links but not only that, search engine algorithms are set up to learn who you link to, and how.
+Ultimately, this helps to build trust in your website and to establish its credibility, meaning that a search engine will be confident showing your website as a search result.
+Just make sure you don’t cram your content full of links.
+Instead only link where it is relevant, and only to high-quality sources.

 You’ve got to start viewing your website as an experience for its visitors.